-Without DuplicateRecordFields (page 365), an update mentioning foo will always be ambiguous if all these definitions were in scope.
-When the extension is enabled, and there is exactly one type that has all the fields being updated, that type will be used.
+Without DuplicateRecordFields (page 359), an update mentioning foo will always be ambiguous if all these definitions were in scope.
+When the extension is enabled, there are several options for disambiguating updates:

+• Check for types that have all the fields being updated.
 For example: